bioidiap/bob.ap/doc/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The LFCC and MFCC coefficients can be extracted from a audio signal by using
-:py:func:`xbob.ap.Ceps`.
+:py:func:`bob.ap.Ceps`.
 To do so, several parameters can be precised by the
 user.
 Typically, these are precised in a configuration file.
 The following
 values are the default ones: